Provider claims and safety checks

 Red flags in GLP-1 tablet claims

 Some claims are easy to make before a medicine is actually available.
-UK users should be especially careful when a seller turns overseas approval, a waitlist or a guide article into a promise of access.
+Be especially careful when a seller turns overseas approval, a waitlist or a guide article into a promise of access.

 - A provider or seller says a not-yet-verified tablet is available before UK access has been confirmed.